pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ║ TimeStamp ║ timestamp [CURRENT_TIMESTAMP] ║
     ╚═══════════╩═══════════════════════════════╝

 For this table, I had added a new column that tells the direction. `1` being credit and `2` being debit.
-The values `1` and `2` don't mean anything to us, but technically, out in the real world, it's going to be a foreign key to another table that holds the values.
+The values `1` and `2` don't mean anything to us, but they serve as a foreign key to another table that holds the values.
 I have intentionally used positive numbers to mimic the real-world scenario.

-Consider the sample data set shown below.
-It represents values for one user:
+Consider the sample data set shown below, which represents values for one user:

     ╔═════════╦═══════════════════════╦═════════╦══════════╦═══════════╦════════╦═════════════════════╗
     ║  TranID ║        Subject        ║ Amount  ║ Currency ║ Direction ║ UserID ║      TimeStamp      ║